PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 owners and complete architecture suite pass together, and sequential YuNet conversion reproduces all five fixed artifact hashes.

+The exact two-branch RELU/Split/Conv/Concat compatibility island is a separate immutable plan in the same `passes/split_all_outputs_layout.py` owner.
+It recognizes a private NHWC-to-NCHW Transpose and RELU, an equal two-way channel Split, one branch returning to NHWC for Conv2D, that Conv output returning to NCHW for RELU, the untouched Split branch joining through channel Concat, and one final inverse Transpose.
+The former 340-line raw helper is a thin dispatcher at both unchanged sequence positions, immediately after the all-output plan, and both calls supply Session `LayoutState`.

+The Conv branch may be either Split output and may occupy either Concat input slot.
+Neither Split-output order nor Concat order is changed.
+The Split input channel must divide exactly in half, both output shapes and signatures must match that equal result, and `numSplits`, when present, must be two.
+The historical synthetic fixture's invalid six-channel 2/4 split is therefore corrected to an eight-channel 4/4 contract.
+Conv may change the branch channel count; the old NCHW Concat and new NHWC Concat shapes are independently derived from the Conv result and retained branch, then required to agree through the final inverse adapter.

+Every permutation, producer, consumer, input slot, runtime tensor, Conv side input provenance, graph-order edge, public boundary, static/dynamic shape, dtype, per-tensor activation quantization, and physical layout is proven before planning.
+Adapter endpoints must have equal dtype and quantization parameters.
+The owned pre-Transpose, Conv-input adapter, Conv-output adapter, and final Concat adapter are removed only together.
+Fan-out from any owned NCHW intermediate, an additional Split output, unequal Split metadata, unresolved filter/bias, stale order, duplicate producer, or contradictory layout rejects the whole candidate without mutation.

+The plan rewires pre-RELU, Conv, post-Conv RELU, and every consumer of the final adapter by exact input slot.
+Split-axis copy-on-write reuses the all-output contract.
+RELU/Split/Concat tensor metadata and Session LayoutState change to NHWC only after a second complete resolution; Concat axis changes from one or negative-three to three at the same point.
+One differential graph index performs every input update and one four-operator compaction.
+Graph-ordered Concat candidates, an optional candidate-count rewrite limit, and success-only pruning replace the raw repeated full-map fixed point.

+Forty-nine dedicated tests cover both Split branch positions, both Concat orders, INT32/INT64 and negative axes, static/dynamic signatures, Conv channel changes, exact numerical equivalence, multiple final consumers, shared-axis cloning, candidate limits, idempotence, GraphIndex, LayoutState, and twenty-nine transactional rejection cases.
+With the active compatibility fixture, adjacent indexed owners, and full architecture suite, `525` tests pass.
+TensorFlow- blocked direct/default/`-cotof` checks pass sequentially, and YuNet reproduces the five fixed artifact hashes.

 The adjacent singleton gate/Conv/Concat compatibility island is owned by `passes/singleton_gate_layout.py`.
 The former lowerer implementation mixed matching, metadata writes, consumer rewiring, and operator deletion in one